ovh/the-bastion/doc/sphinx/administration/bastion_conf.rst

 MFAPasswordInactiveDays
 ***********************

-:Type: ``int >= -1``
+:Type: ``int >= -1 (days)``

 :Default: ``-1``

 For the PAM UNIX password MFA, the account will be blocked after the password is expired (and not renewed) for this amount of days (see ``chage -E``). -1 disables this feature.
-Note that this is different from the accountMaxInactiveDays option above, that is handled by the bastion software itself instead of PAM
+Note that this is different from the ``accountMaxInactiveDays`` option above, that is handled by the bastion software itself instead of PAM

 .. _bastion_conf_MFAPostCommand: